 Originally from Brazil, she has held a range of roles in accounting, office administration, customer service and government inspections for business compliance.
 She holds a bachelors degree in history, a post-graduate degree in ecotourism, and a diploma in accounting.
 Michelle is fluent in English and Portuguese, and does well in Spanish and French.

-Natalie is based in Melbourne, Australia and is responsible for managing the growing portfolio of certifications, delivering technical support on certification and assurance processes and providing oversight activities to support the integrity and impartiality of an ASI certification.
+Natalie is based in Perth, Australia and is responsible for managing the growing portfolio of certifications, delivering technical support on certification and assurance processes and providing oversight activities to support the integrity and impartiality of an ASI certification.

 She has a Bachelor of Science (Environmental Management) and qualifications in environmental auditing and occupational health and safety and has a long history in managing industry-based sustainability certification programs, most recently for the urban development and automotive industries.
 Having also worked in state government, not for profit organisations and in the consulting industry, has provided advice on best practice environmental management in planning and development, building products manufacture and transport infrastructure.